VenkyDevEnv/VenkyDevEnv/README.md

 - 👋 Hi, I’m @VenkyDevEnv
-- 👀 I’m interested in coding
+- 👀 Angular Developer
 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on any organisation that will give me a chance to prove my self
-- 📫 How to reach me venkateshpeddinti02@gmail.com
+- 📫 How to reach me venkateshpeddinti2023@gmail.com

 <!---
 VenkyDevEnv/VenkyDevEnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.